HiRoFa/quickjs_es_runtime/README.md

 quickjs_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.

-**DISCLAIMER: This project is far from what I would call "Battle Tested", use at your own risk.**
+**DISCLAIMER: This project is not yet what I would call "Battle Tested", use at your own risk.**

 quickjs_runtime focuses purely on making [quickjs](https://bellard.org/quickjs/) easy to use and does not add any additional features, that's where these projects come in:
 * A more feature-rich runtime: [GreenCopperRuntime](https://github.com/HiRoFa/GreenCopperRuntime).
 * The commandline client: [GreenCopperCmd](https://github.com/HiRoFa/GreenCopperCmd).
-* And then there is GreenCopper which aspires to be a full fledged application platform: [GreenCopperServer](https://github.com/HiRoFa/GreenCopperServer).
+* And then there is [GreenCopperServer](https://github.com/HiRoFa/GreenCopperServer) which aspires to be a full fledged application platform.

-This project is heavily inspired by the awesome quickjs wrapper at [theduke/quickjs-rs](https://github.com/theduke/quickjs-rs) and still uses its low level bindings [libquickjs-sys](https://crates.io/crates/libquickjs-sys).
+This project is inspired by the quickjs wrapper at [theduke/quickjs-rs](https://github.com/theduke/quickjs-rs) and still uses its low level bindings [libquickjs-sys](https://crates.io/crates/libquickjs-sys).

 The big difference to quickjs-rs is that quickjs_runtime executes all quickjs related code in a dedicated single-threaded EventLoop.